 The 2005 takes a bit longer to open up than the 2004.
 Initially it shows savory aromas of meat fat but then as it evolves in the glass more fruit comes forward.
 A sweet core of fruit aromas show, more red fruit than dark fruit.
 The mid palate is rich with a finish that is structured and slightly larger than the 2004 vintage.
 At the core of both of these wines are balance, natural acidity, the expression of Cabernet Sauvignon and their approachability.

-Look for Wicker Vineyards to release a premium Cabernet Sauvignon dessert style wine sometime in the future.
-Premium spirits were used for the fortification of this wine (2006 vintage).
+Wicker Vineyards produced a premium Cabernet Sauvignon dessert style wine in 2006.
+Top shelf spirits were used for the fortification of this wine (2006 vintage and subsequent vintages).
 Too many producers use lower grade spirits in these style wines and that defeats the purpose.
 While the grapes were picked late, the leaves were still green and the fruit still had a decent amount of acid to balance the higher sugar.
 This is a wine we look forward to tasting once its released.
 One word will form the back label, “Yummy”!

 750 Wines in St. Helena carries both their Chardonnay and their Cabernet Sauvignon.
 They are selectively distributed in California as well as Georgia.
 For more information and to join their mailing list visit: www.wickervineyards.com